-In the 1980s urban poor were often referred to as the "underclass,"
+Pre 2000 the urban poor were often referred to as the "underclass" less frequently now to avoid "blaming the victim" and racism

-William Julius Wilson describes the underclass as "Persons who lack training and skills and experience longterm unemployment or have dropped out of the workforce altogether; who are on long term public assistance; and who engage in street criminal activity and other forms of aberrant behavior"
+- William Julius Wilson describes the underclass as "Persons who lack training and skills and experience long-term unemployment or have dropped out of the workforce altogether; who are on log term public assistance; and who engage in street criminal activity and other forms of aberrant behavior" - See also when work disappears 1998, but did work disappear in the 1990s? (hint: party like its 1995...)